Skip to main content

 ::PurgeTSS:: "Primary" (#53606b) saved in config.js

-The generated color shades will be added to your config.js file, which will automatically generate the tailwind.tss file with the new colors.
+The generated color shades will be added to your config.js file, which will subsequently generate the tailwind.tss file with the newly added colors.

 ./purgetss/config.js